ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 If you'd like to have your notebook be ready in just two minutes instead of twenty, you can create a [Custom Deep Learning container](https://cloud.google.com/blog/products/ai-machine-learning/introducing-deep-learning-containers-consistent-and-portable-environments) with all of the above pre-installed.

-**I'll be writing instructions on how to set up Custom Deep Learning Containers with R soon.
+**I'll be writing instructions on how to set up Custom Deep Learning Containers for GPU-based R projects (coming soon).
 Subscribe below to get an email when the article is ready!**